swgpu/SWGPU/README.md

 5. Open a Pull Request

 ## Roadmap
-1. Offer a Raycaster in Gfx3Manager
+1. Add Raycaster to Gfx3Manager

 ## Some parts taken for this work
 - Use DOM for UI elements